Mark Beaumont

 The 80-day cycle around the world looks like a sporting record.
 It is closer to a 24-hour-a-day operational project with one performer, a small support crew, a fixed deadline, and no option to renegotiate the route.
 Holding sixteen hours of cycling a day for eleven weeks, on four hours of broken sleep, is a planning and recovery discipline first.

-Mark Beaumont has built three of those projects: an 18,000-mile circumnavigation in 2008, the length of Africa in 2015, and a faster circumnavigation in 78 days and 14 hours in 2017.
-Each was filmed for the BBC, audited by Guinness World Records, and structured with a support team handling logistics, nutrition and medical recovery.
-The product is a working method, not a personal story.
+These projects run across two decades and many expeditions: an 18,000-mile circumnavigation in 2008, the length of Africa in 2015, and a faster circumnavigation in 78 days and 14 hours in 2017.
+The earlier rides were filmed for the BBC, the later ones for GCN and Amazon.
+All were audited by Guinness World Records and run with a support team handling logistics, nutrition and recovery.
+What he sells a business audience is the working method behind them.

 The investor side of the work matters here.
-Beaumont is a partner at Eos Advisory, an early-stage innovation fund and syndicate backing Scottish science and technology businesses.
-He spends his working week on capital allocation, founder assessment and scale-up risk.
+Beaumont spent six years as a partner and investor at Eos Advisory, an early-stage fund backing Scottish science and technology businesses, before joining Envoy Group as an Operating Partner.
+His working week goes on capital allocation, founder assessment and scale-up risk.
 That gives him a commercial register most adventure speakers do not have when they walk into a leadership offsite.

-What a senior team gets from him is a structured account of how to plan for the long middle of a hard project: where decisions break down, what data to track, when to slow the team to keep the team.
-The British Empire Medal in 2018, awarded for sport, broadcasting and charity, sits alongside five published books and a documentary record stretching back fifteen years.
+What a senior team gets from him is a structured account of how to plan for the long middle of a hard project: where decisions break down, what data to track, when to slow the team to protect the team.
+The British Empire Medal in 2018, awarded for services to sport, broadcasting and charity, sits alongside six published books and a documentary record stretching back fifteen years.

 Key speaking topics